theghostmac/theghostmac.github.io/content/english/blog/generalist-guide.md

 Hey, Jack.

 Lots of folks will pitch their tents against you because you’re a generalist: friends, colleagues, parents, and even recruiters/employers.
 I remember being called out in a group for being “everywhere.”
-If this every happens to you, mention the following names:
+If this even happens to you, mention the following names:

 - Leonardo Da Vinci.
 - Bertrand Russell.